Bradford Tax Institute

 Word Count:

-Tax Court Denies Rental Loss Deductions on Four of Six House Rentals
+Know Why the Court Denied Losses on Four of Six House Rentals

 Example.
 You have $50,000 in rental property losses this year, but you fail the passive-loss rules; therefore, your current-year deduction for the losses is zero.
-That’s ugly, isn’t it!
+That’s ugly, isn’t it?
 Sadly, it’s also true.

 If you own rental properties and want to deduct rental losses, you absolutely, positively must have a handle on the passive-loss rules.